maraujop/requests-oauth/README.md

     OAuthHook.consumer_secret = consumer_secret
     oauth_hook = OAuthHook(access_token, access_token_secret)

-Now you need to pass the hook to Python-requests, you probably want to do it as a session, so you don't have to do this every time:
+Now you need to pass the hook to python-requests, you probably want to do it as a session, so you don't have to do this every time:

     client = requests.session(hooks={'pre_request': oauth_hook})

-What you get is Python-requests client which you can use the same way as you use requests API:
+What you get is python-requests client which you can use the same way as you use requests API:

     response = client.get('http://api.twitter.com/1/account/rate_limit_status.json')